Christian Encarnacion-Strand: Minnesota Twins

-Encarnacion-Strand was selected in the fourth round of the 2021 Major League Baseball draft by the Minnesota Twins.
+The Minnesota Twins selected Encarnacion-Strand in the fourth round of the 2021 Major League Baseball draft.
 He was assigned to the Fort Myers Mighty Mussels of Low-A Southeast after signing with the team.
 Encarnacion-Strand began the 2022 season with the Cedar Rapids Kernels of the High-A Midwest League.
 He slashed .296/.370/.599 with 20 home runs and 68 RBI in 74 games with Cedar Rapids before being promoted to the Double-A Wichita Wind Surge.

 Cincinnati Reds

-On August 2, 2022, the Twins traded Encarnacion-Strand, Spencer Steer, and Steve Hajjar, to the Cincinnati Reds for pitcher Tyler Mahle.
+On August 2, 2022, the Twins traded Encarnacion-Strand, Spencer Steer, and Steve Hajjar to the Cincinnati Reds in exchange for pitcher Tyler Mahle.
 The Reds assigned Encarnacion-Strand to the Double-A Chattanooga Lookouts.
 In 2022 in the minor leagues he batted .304/.368/.587 in 484 at bats, and was tied for second-most in the minor leagues in RBI with 114, behind Matt Mervis.

 Encarnacion-Strand was assigned to the Triple-A Louisville Bats to begin the 2023 season, where he played in 67 games and hit .331/.405/.637 with 20 home runs and 62 RBI.
 On July 17, 2023, he was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 63 games during his rookie campaign, Encarnacion-Strand batted .270/.328/.477 with 13 home runs and 37 RBI.

 Encarnacion-Strand began the 2024 campaign as Cincinnati's primary first baseman.
 He hit .190 with two home runs and 16 RBI in 29 games before he was placed on the injured list with a right ulnar styloid fracture on May 8, 2024.
 Encarnacion-Strand was transferred to the 60-day injured list on June 17.

 On July 2, 2025, Encarnacion-Strand hit his first career grand slam off of Greg Weissert of the Boston Red Sox.
+He made 36 appearances for Cincinnati during the year, batting .208/.234/.377 with six home runs and 19 RBI.

+Encarnacion-Strand was optioned to Triple-A Louisville to begin the 2026 season.
+After hitting .222 across 10 games for Louisville, he was designated for assignment by the Reds on April 8.

+Baltimore Orioles

+On April 13, 2026, Encarnacion-Strand was traded to the Baltimore Orioles in exchange for cash considerations.